-UH West Oʻahu offers an orientation for new students with three parts.
+UH West Oʻahu offers an 3-part orientation called Student Orientation, Advising & Registration (SOAR).
 Questions?
-Contact our Academic Advising office at email@example.com.
-May-June: ʻIke - Online orientation to gain knowledge about UH West Oʻahu June-July: Poʻokela - Small group sessions with other new students August: Lā Pūnua - Due to the novel coronavirus, the details of this event are still in progress. ...Read more
+Contact our Academic Advising office at email@example.com. ʻIke - Online orientation to gain knowledge about UH West Oʻahu Poʻokela - Small group sessions with other new students Lā Pūnua - Due to the novel coronavirus, the details of this event are still in ...Read more

 How do I receive help with registering for my classes?

 Academic Advisors will assist students in their college endeavors by providing students with assistance and coaching on academic planning, program and graduation requirements, registration policies and more.
 Advisors are assigned to students based on your degree and can be reached by email at firstname.lastname@example.org to schedule an appointment.
-Registration for new students opens on Monday, May ...Read more
+All registration activities are done through ...Read more

 When do classes begin?